polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ```

 As you can see in the Ubuntu based example above, the default toolchain is stable, and the
-`nightly-x86_64-unknown-linux-gnu` toolchain as well as `wasm32-unknown-unknown` target is installed.
+`nightly-x86_64-unknown-linux-gnu` toolchain as well as its `wasm32-unknown-unknown` target is installed.
 You also see that `nightly-2020-10-06-x86_64-unknown-linux-gnu` is installed, but is not used unless explicitly defined as illustrated in the [specify your nightly version](#specifying-nightly-version)
 section.